demisto/content/Packs/ipinfo/Integrations/ipinfo_v2/README.md

 Use the IPinfo.io API to get data about an IP address.
-This integration was integrated and tested with version xx of ipinfo_v2

 ## Configure ipinfo_v2 on Cortex XSOAR